storj/docs/app/(docs)/object-mount/user-guides/basic/page.md

 Object Mount FlexMount is for when the speed of direct interception is preferred whenever it is possible to use, but wider-support for different contexts and types of applications is also required.

-FlexMount is used by setting up a Object Mount Mount and then accessing the cloud using Object Mount CLI always "through" the mount path.
+FlexMount is used by setting up a Object Mount on FUSE and then accessing the cloud using Object Mount CLI always "through" the mount path.
 Object Mount will recognise that the path is a mount and use direct interception where possible for faster access.
-It will naturally fall back to the Object Mount Mount for anything that cannot be directly intercepted.
+It will naturally fall back to the Object Mount on FUSE for anything that cannot be directly intercepted.

 ### Usage

 A FlexMount is set up as follows:

-1. First, set up a Object Mount Mount, with a `cloudroot` set:
+1. First, set up a Object Mount on FUSE, with a `cloudroot` set:

    ```console
    $ mkdir "$HOME/my-object-storage"